 - You can quickly determine if the question requires you to read the entire passage or just a section of the passage.

-Finally, the TEAS is a standardized test, and standardized tests are designed to make you feel the time pressure.
+Finally, the ATI TEAS 7 is a standardized test, and standardized tests are designed to make you feel the time pressure.

-Learning how the TEAS reading tests is structured can help you avoid these traps.
+Learning how the TEAS reading tests are structured can help you avoid these traps.
 The reading sections of standardized tests use many of the same tricks to make these sections seem extra challenging.

 You can practice these topics over time.
-Yes, the Reading section can be a lot of information With focus, you can absolutely do it.
+For further help in studying, take TEAS reading practice tests.
+Yes, the Reading section can be a lot of information but, with focus, you can absolutely do it.

 If you’d like step by step guidance for TEAS Reading, I encourage you to enroll in the Prenursing Smarter TEAS Prep program.